LambdaHack/LambdaHack/README.md

 and they are permitted to describe implementation details and be out of date.
 Prefer assertions instead of comments, unless too verbose.

+The 'pointman' from game manual and UI is called 'leader' in the source code and there are a few more mismatches, though the source code naming and the UI naming should each be consistent in separation.
+If the UI names stick, perhaps source code will be renamed at some point.

 Further information
 -------------------